TatsunoriMarumo/myBCIT-Guide/docs/setting-up-email.md

         [![Click My Mail](..\Assets\setting-up-email-image\click-setting.png)](..\Assets\setting-up-email-image\click-setting.png){:target="_blank"}

 ## Set up signature
-Futhermore, when sending emails to instructors or school, you need to include your name, student ID, program, and set name.
+When sending emails to instructors or school, you need to include your name, student ID, program, and set name.
 This can be tedious to enter each time and easy to forget.
 To avoid this, setting up a signature that automatically adds the necessary information at the bottom of your emails is also strongly recommended.

 1. Follow the **Step 1 - 3** of **[Set up forwarding](#set-up-forwarding)**.